 The goal of the INFINITE-project is to lay the foundations for a more wide-spread implementation of urban energy supply systems across buildings, using renewable energy sources produced in local supply units.
 At the same time the projects supports to reduce the demand for fossil fuels and higher-level energy infrastructure.

 Development and coordination of indicators for energy and ecological evaluations of urban areas based on the Swiss 2000-Watt certification system.
 The results will be used for the development of a quality assurance system for urban areas similar to the klimaaktiv declaration for buildings and the e5 certification for communities.

-The aim of the project is to develop a continuous process chain for the energetic-economic optimization of zero and plus energy buildings.
-The project will focus on proven and new approaches to cost reduction of nearly zero energy buildings (nZEBs) at all stages of the life cycle.
-The main goal is to identify the extra-costs for nZEBs, and to promote innovative approaches taking into account the cost-effectiveness for all the Stakeholders.
+The aim of the project was to develop a continuous process chain for the energetic-economic optimization of zero and plus energy buildings.
+The project focused on proven and new approaches to cost reduction of nearly zero energy buildings (nZEBs) at all stages of the life cycle.
+The main goal was to identify the extra-costs for nZEBs, and to promote innovative approaches taking into account the cost-effectiveness for all the Stakeholders.
 A database containing important cost parameters and potential savings will be developed.

 This project addressed the development of construction details for the implementation of vacuum glazing panels in new windows.
 In this project such constructions (form of frame, thermal bridges, structural aspects, mounting of glass) were explored via empirical experiments and via simulation.
 As an outcome, a mock-up was constructed, and the findings were documented in a comprehensive document.

 Manage_GeoCity - Development of a method for the coordinated management of geothermal energy in urban areas